apache/zeppelin/docs/setup/security/shiro_authentication.md

 ```
 For above configuration to work, user need to do some more configurations outside Zeppelin.

-1).
-A valid SPNEGO keytab should be available on the Zeppelin node and should be readable by 'zeppelin' user.
-If there is a SPNEGO keytab already available (because of other Hadoop service), it can be reused here and no need to generate a new keytab.
+1. A valid SPNEGO keytab should be available on the Zeppelin node and should be readable by 'zeppelin' user.
+If there is a SPNEGO keytab already available (because of another Hadoop service), it can be reused here without generating a new keytab.
 An example of working SPNEGO keytab could be:

 ```
 $ klist -kt /etc/security/keytabs/spnego.service.keytab
 Keytab name: FILE:/etc/security/keytabs/spnego.service.keytab